GalferUrWay/GalferUrWay/README.md

-Passionate about deep technologies, robotics (Embedded Systems), and web development 💡 Always exploring AI competitions and problem-solving projects 🏢 Founder of TTD Enterprise, specializing in branding ⚡ Life is more fun when you embrace challenges!
+Passionate about deep technologies, robotics (Embedded Systems), and web development 💡 Always exploring AI competitions and problem-solving projects 🏢 Founder of TTD Enterprise, specializing in branding And AI Web scraping  for Enterprice purpose ⚡ Life is more fun when you embrace challenges!

 <!---